crayner/gibbon-responsive-help/Resources/Install/Developer.md

-#Gibbon Responsive

-###Developer Installation
+### Developer Installation
+Gibbon Responsive is written using the Symfony Framework and Facebook React.

-Developers should install directly from the Git hub repository [Gibbon Responsive ](https://github.com/crayner/Gibbon-Mobile).
+Developers should install directly from the Git hub repository <a href="https://github.com/crayner/Gibbon-Responsive" target="_blank">Gibbon Responsive</a>.
 For true development, the repository should be forked to your own Github account, and the links below would change appropriately to reflect the use of your own Github account.

-__You will need both [git](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) and [composer](https://getcomposer.org/doc/00-intro.md) to be installed on your server.__
+__You will need__
+* <a href="https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/" target="_blank">git</a>
+* <a href="https://getcomposer.org/doc/00-intro.md" target="_blank">composer</a>
+* <a href="https://yarnpkg.com/lang/en/docs/install/" target="_blank">yarn</a>

 Change to your web directory, one level above where your Gibbon install currently is, and where your new Mobile installation will be installed.
 The commands below will create a new directory if it does not exist.